delilagama/Delisco/README.md

 # Delisco
 The official repository of all things Delisco.
-Python, Dronz, and Web Development galore.
+Python, Dronz, and Web Development galore!